Don’t Let Money Go Out the Window

 About Sunburst Shutters & Window Fashions

 Sunburst Shutters & Window Fashions is headquartered in Las Vegas and has retail stores and dealers in approximately 75 cities across the country.
-It has been in business for over 30 years and has sold more than six million shutters.
+It has been in business since 1978 and has sold more than six million shutters.
 In addition to shutters, the company offers a full line of window treatments, including blinds, shades, draperies, and window films.